 EkoStream is Ekoios Technology’s latest solution for live streaming purposes.
 With many customizable functions, EkoStream can be tailored for different organizations with specific needs.
-Powered by latest tech stacks and cloud-based infrastructure, EkoStream is a reliable, efficient live streaming platform that can help you resolve the problem of distance & urgent requests, especially in this COVID-19 pandemic period.
+Powered by the latest tech stacks and cloud-based infrastructure, EkoStream is a reliable, efficient live-streaming platform that can help you resolve the problem of distance & urgent requests, especially in this COVID-19 pandemic period.

-Because of the flexibility and usefulness of live streaming solution, EkoStream can be widely adopted by a number of different industries to assist or improve their operations.
+Because of the flexibility and usefulness of live streaming app solutions, EkoStream can be widely adopted by a number of different industries to assist or improve their operations.

 While the coronavirus pandemic led to rapid and more widespread adoption of telehealth services, many hospitals and healthcare organizations have already been using streaming services for medical purposes since long before.

-Doctors can use EkoStream to teach and educate new doctors, interns and medical students by broadcasting surgical procedures, providing them with real-time engaging experience.
-They can also educate the general public and patients regarding health concerns, receive questions via live chat, and respond to them in real-time, especially during health crises such as the ongoing COVID-19 pandemic.
+Doctors can use EkoStream to teach and educate new doctors, interns, and medical students by broadcasting surgical procedures, providing them with a real-time engaging experiences.
+They can also educate the general public and patients regarding health concerns, receive questions via live chat, and respond to them in real time, especially during health crises such as the ongoing COVID-19 pandemic.
 For example, The U.S. Department of Health and Human Services (HHS) uses live video to broadcast seminars, advisory council meetings, and other events on material discussions such as new research or listening sessions on strategies to raise awareness and improve medical treatments.

 Local governments need to be transparent and directly connected with their citizens.
 People expect their governments to be self-evident and engaged with the community and working in their interest.
 For these reasons, they need to address their citizens, communicate their plans and intentions and announce changes in policies.
 In some cases, it might even be a legal obligation.
 For example, the city of New York has mandated local governments to start streaming council meetings and public hearings.